 How to make carrot and coriander soup?

-This carrot and coriander soup recipe is a one-pot wonder: in a pan, warm up one tablespoon of oil, to which you add chopped carrots, a potato, an onion, some chopped garlic, salt, and black pepper.
+This carrot and coriander soup recipe is a one-pot wonder: in a large pan, warm up one tablespoon of extra virgin olive oil on medium heat, to which you add chopped carrots, a peeled diced potato, a sliced onion, some chopped garlic, salt, and black pepper.

-Once these are well mixed, you sweat them for a couple of minutes, after which you add some ground coriander (and cumin if wanted!) and mix well once more; allow the spice to cook (after a couple of minutes the smell will change and the coriander will separate from the oil) and then add water and a stock cube (if wanted) and simmer for 20 minutes.
+Once these are well mixed, sweat them for a few minutes until golden brown; once done, add some ground coriander (and cumin if wanted!) and mix well once more.
+Allow the spices to cook on low-medium heat (after a couple of minutes the smell will change and the coriander will separate from the oil) and then add water and a stock cube (if wanted, not necessary) and simmer for 20 minutes, or until the vegetables are fully cooked.

-Add a small bunch of fresh coriander and blitz in a self-standing blender.
+Before serving, a small bunch of chopped fresh cilantro (coriander) and blitz in a self-standing blender.
 Enjoy!

-You will love this soup as it needs 5 minutes to prepare and 25 to cook, making it a perfect 30-Minute meal, which is vegan, healthy, low in calories, prepared with very few ingredients, and adaptable to how you feel… want it spicy?
+This creamy carrot and coriander soup only needs 5 minutes to prepare and 25 to simmer, making it a perfect 30-Minute meal, which is vegan, healthy, low in calories, great for meal prepping, made with very few simple ingredients, and adaptable to how you feel… want it spicy?
 Extra rich?
 Served as a side?
 Amend it as you want!

 - 450 g Carrots, Washed and Chopped in Small Chunks

-- 100 g Potato, Washed, Peeled and Chopped in Small Chunks
+- 1 Potato, Washed, Peeled and Chopped in Small Chunks

 - 2 Cloves of Garlic Crushed, and Chopped -Optional